How much does it cost to film a whole house?

 What's the typical ticket size for residential film?

-varies.
-Bundle pricing across multiple service lines (tint + ceramic, or PPF + ceramic + tint) lifts average ticket by 60-150% versus single-service ticket.
+A mid-range home-services ticket that scales with square footage and film tier.
+Bundle pricing across multiple service lines (tint + ceramic, or PPF + ceramic + tint) lifts the average ticket well beyond a single-service ticket.
 The Polar Tint playbook is to lead with the customer's primary ask and stack adjacent services into the same ticket.

 What's the margin profile on residential film?

-60-80% gross at franchise wholesale.
-The wholesale supplier relationship through Glacier Manufacturing is the structural margin advantage — independent residential film shops pay 100-1000%+ distributor markups, which eats into the same margin band Polar Tint operators capture cleanly.
+A healthy gross margin (operator-level figures are disclosed in FDD Item 19).
+The wholesale supplier relationship through Glacier Manufacturing is the structural margin advantage — independent residential window film shops buy through distributors and pay distributor markups, a cost basis Polar Tint operators avoid.

 What equipment is needed to run residential film in a Polar Tint shop?